ls1intum/Artemis/docs/user/icl/ssh-add-key-to-artemis.rst

     :depth: 1

 You can use SSH keys to establish a secure connection between your computer and Artemis when you are performing Git operations (pull, clone, push) from your local machine.
-Personal keys are attached to your Artemis account – they are bound by that account's permissions and use the account's identity for any operations.
+Personal keys are linked to your Artemis account, inheriting its permissions and operating under its unique identity.
-To use your generated SSH keys with Artemis, you need to add it in the account Settings.
+To use your generated SSH keys with Artemis, you need to add it in the account settings.

 Add an SSH key to your Artemis account